 “Lord, make me an instrument of thy peace.
 Where there is hatred, let me sew love; Where there is injury, pardon; Where there is doubt, faith; Where there is despair, hope; Where there is darkness, light; Where there is sadness, joy.”

 I skip the second verse of the prayer.
-The first verse has enough to think about.
+The first verse is enough to think about.

 “Now our band is going to play a hymn based on the St Francis prayer.”
 I walk over to the drums, as Jack plays a moody intro on the MOOG, and David thunders with the guitar chords and sings ‘Make Me a Channel of Your Peace’